 The University of Southern California provides a wide range of housing opportunities on and around campus.
 For more information about University-owned and managed facilities visit http://housing.usc.edu/.
 Additionally, a great number of non-university housing opportunities are available around campus.
 For more information about those visit http://sait.usc.edu/ois/housing/off-campus.aspx.

-Admissions: Under the partnership agreement between KAIST and USC Marshall, Techno M.B.A. and IMBA applicants are not required to have work experience or to submit GMAT or GRE test scores.
-One letter of recommendation from the KAIST screening committee is required.
-(The second recommendation is optional.
-If not included, make up a faux name and check the box indicating that the faux recommender will not be submitting the recommendation online.)
-Proof of English proficiency (TOEFL or PTE scores) is required of all non-US citizens who did not graduate from an American, British, Canadian or Australian college or university.
+Admissions: Under the partnership agreements, applicants are not required to have work experience or to submit GMAT or GRE test scores.
+Proof of English proficiency (TOEFL, IELTS, or PTE scores) is required of all non-US citizens who did not complete the equivalent of a 4-year bachelor’s degree at an American, British, Canadian or Australian college or university.
 All other parts of the application are required.

-Curriculum: Students from KAIST are not exempt from course prerequisite requirements.
+Curriculum: Students from partner institutions are not exempt from course prerequisite requirements.
 Prerequisite waivers will be issued upon confirmation that coursework equivalent to prerequisites has been completed.
-KAIST students may apply to the M.M.S. up to 12 units of business-related non-Marshall coursework from other USC programs, subject to approval by the M.M.S. program director.
+Sogang students must successfully complete a graduate-level business communication skills course prior to enrollment at USC or take an appropriate equivalent during their first semester at USC Marshall (in addition to the degree requirements).
+Partner students may apply to the M.M.S. up to 12 units of business-related non-Marshall coursework from other USC programs, subject to approval by the M.M.S. program director.